tarolangner/ukb_segmentation/README.md

-# Neural networks for kidney segmentation in UK Biobank neck-to-knee body MRI
+# Neural networks for semantic segmentation of UK Biobank neck-to-knee body MRI

 This repository contains PyTorch code for cross-validation and inference with neural networks for kidney segmentation on UK Biobank neck-to-knee body MRI, as described in:
 [_"Kidney segmentation in neck-to-knee body MRI of 40,000 UK Biobank participants"_](https://arxiv.org/abs/2006.06996) [1]